World Languages

 AMERICAN SIGN LANGUAGE 2 - GRADES 10-12

-Prerequisites: Minimum C- in the 1st semester and 3rd quarter of ASL 1.
+Prerequisites: Minimum C in the 1st semester of ASL 1.
+Placement pending based on 2nd semester grades matching prior requirements.
 Incoming freshmen and transfers must take the World Language Placement Test.

 Students will acquire the use of ASL by practicing signs with the teacher during lectures, using workbook materials, and other visual resources.
 Upon completion of this course the student will be able to communicate and understand basic topics with those who use ASL.
 Deaf culture and perspectives will be covered and the overall course will prepare the student for ASL 3.